 Your child may need some help in the way they communicate.
-Let’s face it; most kids need help in the way they communicate!
+For example, let’s face it; most kids need help communicating!

 This is very similar to the coaching tip (above) but is slightly different.
 This also includes the way your child asks questions, answers questions, or just the way they vocally communicate with other kids of a similar age.

 Children like to spend time with other kids who are easy to speak with.
 So, watch your child as they communicate with other kids and find ways they can improve it.
-Run through your findings with your child and ask them how they think it went.
+Then, run through your findings with your child and ask them how they think it went.

 Rule Out Medical Conditions

-Visit a medical professional to rule out any medical condition that your child might be suffering from.
+Visit a medical professional to rule out any medical condition your child might be suffering from.

 If this is down to a medical condition, it is good news that it has been identified.
 Once a medical professional has identified any medical conditions, then you can begin to address them with either behavioral therapy or medicine.

-If your child needs medical intervention, then it goes without saying that they need your support through this.
+If your child needs medical intervention, it goes without saying that they need your support.